Why Fibre Matters After Bariatric Surgery

 Oats and whole grains

-But sometimes, even with careful planning, you might still not meet your target.
+But sometimes, even with careful planning, you might still find it difficult to meet your target through food alone.

 An Easy Addition

-To make it easy to increase your fibre intake outside of meals, Tric created a Soluble Fibre Supplement that can be added to drinks.
+To help increase your fibre intake outside of meals, Tric has created a Soluble Fibre Supplement that can be added to drinks.

-Tric Soluble Fibre is specifically designed to be easy on your stomach and simple to use:
+Tric Soluble Fibre is designed to be simple to use:

-Dissolves easily in water or add to yogurt or porridge for breakfast
+Dissolves easily in water, or add to yoghurt or porridge for breakfast

 Tasteless - can be added to smoothies, protein shakes, or even cooking